Help grow the archive! drop a knowledge bomb here.

 What Made Her Famous?

 Hayes is a strong athlete both in and out of the competitive scene.
 On rocks, Hayes inspired the world by being the first woman to climb 9a+, which opened the window for more female athletes to try their hardest.
-The amazing capture of her facial expression after sending La Rambla will forever be remembered by enthusiastic climbers around the world.
+The amazing capture of her facial expression after sending La Rambla will forever be remembered by climbers around the world.

 Janja Garnbret IFSC Austria